khalid-hussain/shaheen/chap14.md

 this time instead of attacking the city, he destroyed all the areas within its vicinity, looted the cattle of the farmers, and ravaged their crops and gardens.
 To prevent any unprecedented attacks from the tribes he setup checkposts on every road leading to Beegha.
-The sudden attacks by Badr Bin Mughira and the tribes proved quite detrimental for Ferdinand but they could offer no respite to the people of Beegha.
+The sudden attacks by Badr bin Mughira and the tribes proved quite detrimental for Ferdinand but they could offer no respite to the people of Beegha.
 After a long siege of six months the people of Beegha eventually gave in due to intense famine.